getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 to provide some very specific features.
 They are documented so you can see what they do and that they can be enabled.
-To enable pluggable integrations, provide a new instance with your config to `integrations` option, for example `integrations: [new Sentry.Integrations.ReportingObserver()]`.
+To enable pluggable integrations, provide a new instance with your config to `integrations` option.
+For example: `integrations: [new Sentry.Integrations.ReportingObserver()]`.

 &nbsp;
 #### Debug
 _Import name: `Sentry.Integrations.Debug`_

-This integration allows you to easily inspect the content of the processed event, that will be passed to `beforeSend` and effectively send to the Sentry.
+This integration allows you to easily inspect the content of the processed event, that will be passed to `beforeSend` and effectively send to the Sentry SDK.

 Available options: